 With sales at an all-time low, Bromwell Housewares nearly files bankruptcy and disappears into history.
 New ownership steps in with a bold turnaround plan to revitalize the failing company which was once a household name.
 Due to unsafe conditions, the Michigan City factory is closed.
 The product line is reduced, product quality is improved, and new distribution channels are established.
 The brand is renamed and repositioned to Jacob Bromwell®, and focused solely on producing top-of-the-line, handcrafted products.
 In keeping with the brand’s authenticity, the Jacob Bromwell® logo becomes our founder's actual signature, made with his own hand.

 Jacob Bromwell® begins production at its new plant in Markle, IN, which features start-of-the-art machinery and safe labor conditions.
-Produced manufactured at this factory include the All-American Flour Sifter and Original Popcorn Popper, both of which have become important icons of 19th-century domestic Americana and continue to be among the company’s best-selling items.
+Products manufactured at this factory include the All-American Flour Sifter and Original Popcorn Popper, both of which have become important icons of 19th-century domestic Americana and continue to be among the company’s best-selling items.
 The company sees a resurgence in sales and a return to profitability by focusing on the brand’s reputation for durability, quality, and exclusivity.

 Jacob Bromwell® brings to market the world’s first copper flask and it becomes an instant success, catapulting the company’s sales and helping to garner nationwide press in publications such as Country Living, People, Esquire, and Martha Stewart Living.
 In response to the increased demand, the company opens a copper fabrication workshop in Richford, VT.
 All products produced at this facility are made by hand using old-fashioned techniques and authentic materials.